Courtesy of Shutterstock

 “The FAA is not there to ensure your comfort, they’re there for safety,” said Christopher Elliott, founder of Elliott Advocacy, a consumer advocacy group.
 “If we can evacuate an airplane in 90 seconds with a 28-inch seat pitch, they’ll set the minimum to 28 inches.”

-The bill was signed by President Trump on Friday, two days after Congress had officially signed off on it.
-But Elliott noted that many factors could still come into play during the year in which the FAA has to study and establish the new minimum seat dimensions.
+Elliott noted that there are many factors that could still come into play as we approach the one-year deadline (from the time the bill was established) for when the FAA was supposed to establish the new minimum seat dimensions.
 He said that the reason the seat-size provision even made it into the bill in the first place was due to political pressure, and he encouraged travelers to maintain that pressure by contacting the FAA to express their concerns.

 But according to Paul Hudson, president of FlyersRights.org, “Unless the FAA changes its current position that existing shrunken seats are safe, that there are no significant adverse health effects, that it has no jurisdiction to regulate seats due to health affects anyway, and that any matter of comfort is none of its business, there will likely be no change.

 “The FAA could even set seat size standards so low than it encourages further shrinkage,” he added.

 In its letter in response to the FlyersRights.org petition, however, the FAA itself stated that it is unlikely that seat pitches will ever go below 27 inches.

 The main concern, according to Samuel Engel, who is senior vice president and leads the aviation group at consulting firm ICF, is that carriers that currently have a minimum seat pitch of 30 inches or more will be motivated by a new 27- or 28-inch minimum to reduce their pitches in order to fit more passengers onboard and be more competitive with low-cost carriers.